 Chat function only available for technical issues

-Mutual of Omaha has been in operation for more than 100 years, and its website and materials convey a warm, educated tone.
-Before offering a quote, it encourages you to view its guides to Medicare Supplement Basics, so you have the opportunity to approach the decision-making process well-informed.
+Mutual of Omaha has been in operation since 1909, and its website and materials convey a warm, educated tone.
+Before offering a quote, it encourages you to view its guides to Medicare Supplement Basics so you have the opportunity to approach the decision-making process well-informed.

-The online quote function requires only one step, giving you the opportunity to see costs on a monthly or yearly basis.
+The online quote function requires only one step, giving you the opportunity to see costs monthly or yearly.
 Mutual of Omaha offers both high-deductible and traditional Medicare Plan F. The search results also give educational recommendations on why each plan may or may not be a better fit for you.